 During what was billed as the decisive meeting, the German transport commission charged with proposing emissions cuts for the sector could only reach consensus on measures that will lower emissions by around two thirds of the necessary amount.
 Pro-climate activists, disappointed with the results, nevertheless welcomed the recommendation to look into the introduction of a CO2 price.
 Meanwhile emissions have actually increased.
-And VW, siding with the NGOs, has threatened to leave the industry lobby group over the issue, reports Sören Amelang.
+And VW, siding with the NGOs, has threatened to leave the industry lobby group over the issue, reports Sören Amelang of Clean Energy Wire.

 Germany’s task force for cutting traffic emissions has failed to agree on the steps necessary to reach the country’s climate targets.
 In a meeting lasting 17 hours, the task force’s climate group agreed on large investments in public transport, railways and digitalisation, and settled on a target of up to ten million electric cars on German roads, according to media reports.

 But the commission could not reach an agreement on a binding quota for e-cars, penalties for dirty cars or an autobahn speed limit.

 Climate NGO representatives on the commission said they were disappointed that an agreement on concrete measures had not been possible, and said the recommended steps remained “a long way away” from reducing transport emissions by at least 40 percent by 2030, Germany’s official target.